state-space/public-examples/UnsafeExamples/NarrowTypeAssemblyVuln/DirtyVault/README.md

 Each transaction on the top row is interactive, and cycle through them to notice the difference in contract state and any state changes.

-The state resulting from calling  `withdrawPacked` show the specific `req` byte32 value that could be used to gain admin privalege and drain Alice's account into Bob's account.
+The state resulting from calling  `withdrawPacked` show the specific `req` byte32 value that could be used to gain admin privilege and drain Alice's account into Bob's account.

 Since this vulnerability is related to dirty bits, you can also view the raw storage values change as you cycle through the transactions.